-We thank many of our colleagues for their interest and assistance in the study of measurement method comparison, including Dr David Robson who first brought the problem to us; Dr P. D'Arbela and Dr H. Seeley for the use of their data; and Mrs S. Stevens for typing the manuscript.
+We thank of our colleagues for their interest and assistance, including Dr David Robson who first brought the problem to us, Dr P. D'Arbela and Dr H. Seeley for the use of their data; and Mrs S Stevens for typing the manuscript.